moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 * Within the protocol itself, where the protocol defines the carrying for each media encoding the ancillary data required for decoding the media.
 * A common encapsulation format such as ISOBMFF which defines a generic method for all media and handles ancillary decode information.

 The working group must agree on which approach should be taken to the packaging of media, taking into consideration the various technical trade offs that each provide.

-### Use existing container format like CMAF

-### Support Raw container format

-### Do we need other formats ?
+If the working group decides on a common encapsulation format, the mechanisms within the protocol SHOULD allow for new encapsulation formats to be used.

 ## Media Consumption {#med-consumption}

-### Consumers are authorized at the Origin.

-### Allows consumers to ask for the media data by name.

-### Allows consumers to ask the right quality/variant.
+Receivers SHOULD be able to as part of negotiation of a session {{MOQ-negotiation}} specify which media to receive, not just with respect to the media format and codec, but also the varient thereof such as resolution or bitrate.

 ## Relays, Caches, and other MOQ Network Elements {#MOQ-network-entities}

-### Allow caching and distribution of media data as applicable

-### Store/distribute the data via trust relayed by Origin

-### Support pipelining to keep latencies at the minimum

-### Support selective drop/cache decisions based on metadata

-### Support push of media data to consumers
+### Pull & Push

+To enable use cases where receivers may wish to address a particular time of media in addition to having the most recently produced media available, both "pull" and "push" of media SHOULD be supported, with consideration that producers and intermediates SHOULD also signal what media is available (commonly referred to as a "DVR window").
+Behaviours around cache durations for each MoQ entity should be defined.

-## End-to-end Security {#MOQ-security}
+## Security {#MOQ-security}

+### Authentication & Authorisation

+Whilst QUIC and conversely TLS supports the ability for mutual authentication through client and server presenting certificates and performing validation, this is infeasible in many use cases where provisioning of client TLS certificates is unsupported or infeasible.
+Thus, support for a primitive method of authentication between MoQ entities SHOULD be included to authenticate entities between one another, noting that implementations and deployments should determine which authorisation model if any is applicable.

+### Media Encryption {#MOQ-media-encryption}

 End-to-end security describes the use of encryption of the media stream(s) to provide confidentiality in the presence of unauthorized intermediates or observers and prevent or restrict ability to decrypt the media without authorization.
 Generally, there are three aspects of end-to-end media security: